 We think by feeling.
 What is there to know?(…)I wake to sleep, and take my waking slow.

 Much like stanza 1, stanza 2 also opens with a paradox.
 The speaker is stating that people’s logical thoughts come out of their feelings—which most people view as a contradiction.
 Of course, humans are emotional since they experience feelings.
 But they can also be rational, or logical, at times.
 However, asserting that feelings are a result of logic is a definite contradiction.

-In line 2 of stanza 2, speaker is hearing himself, and listening to himself, while smiling and internally dancing.
+In line 2 of stanza 2, the speaker is hearing himself and listening to himself, while smiling and internally dancing.
 Here, the reader is being challenged to interpret this dance, which can be seen as akin to the dance of life.
 How much do people really know about this dance, and how deeply do they experience it?
 These are things the speaker wants the reader to consider.

 The opening line’s paradox repeats itself at the end of the stanza, as the speaker is trying to make readers realize how important the moments of our life actually are.

 Of those so close beside me, which are you?(…)